TimberTrader/chattyApp/README.md

 # chattyApp
-a project for LhL Web Dev Bootcamp (winter 2019
+A project for LhL Web Dev Bootcamp (winter 2019)

 chattyApp is a single page application (SPA) allowing connected users to chat through text in real time.